Azure/azure-sdk-for-net/sdk/keyvault/TROUBLESHOOTING.md

 ```

 The operation and inner `code` may vary, but the rest of the text will indicate which operation is not permitted.
-This error indicates that the authenticated application nor users does not have permissions to perform that operation,
+This error indicates that the authenticated application or user does not have permissions to perform that operation,
 though the cause may vary.

 1. Check that the application or user has the appropriate permissions: